denten-books/plain-text/6-conclusion.md

 identify it with a material unit of information.
 But like the scrolling of scrolls, word processors and e-books will likely continue to simulate paper.
-No longer connected to any recognized physics, reading will pass into the realm of the dead metaphor.
+No longer connected to any recognized physics, reading will pass into the realm of dead metaphor.
 Consider the possibility of interpretation as we know it being a historical anomaly, connected to the contingencies of print.

 The gap between input and output is what makes digital texts appear ephemeral.
 Temporary storage media, located between keyboard and screen, allow for rapid remediation.
 They keep ink in motion, across surfaces, unattached to "sticky" media like paper.
 Such spatial elongation comes at a cost: the inscription passes from view.
-The sign reappears again on screen, already "processed," that is, altered by the intervention of the "control unit."
-Reading can no longer identify solitary, self-directed activity.
+The sign reappears again on screen, already "processed," that is, altered by the intervention of "control units."
+Reading no longer identifies solitary, self-directed activity.
 Machine operators far removed from the site of interpretation intervene between readers, writers, and texts.

 The consequences of such persistent intervention are immense.
-Supplemental "control characters," originally used for formatting, have fused with programming languages capable of generalized "Turing complete" control and computation.
+Supplemental "control characters," originally used for formatting, fuse with programming languages capable of generalized "Turing complete" control and computation.
 Technological and legal fictions rise to restore a measure of "stickiness" to ephemeral text.
-Digital rights management circuits, for example, are embedded into video streaming devices to artificially limit the duplication of broadcast material.
+Digital rights management circuits, for example, are routinely embedded into video streaming devices to artificially limit the duplication of broadcast material.
 Similarly, e-book sellers often prevent their readers from copying and pasting content.
 Such measures mimic the constraints associated with static, paper-and-ink-bound media regimes.

 I began this book by noticing the duplicity of digital text, which splits its energies between sites of storage and projection.
 The revealed complexity of